PennController/penncontroller.github.io/docs/commands/element-commands.md

 title: Element commands
 parent: Commands
 nav_order: 1
-blurb: Used within a trial to manipulate elements.
+blurb: Used within a trial and called on an element.
 ---

 <!-- VARIABLE ASSIGNMENT -->